Senate Summary - April 7, 2006

 - The conference agreement should include balanced funding rules

-- The conference agreement should protect older workers while clarifying the status of cash balance plans
+- The conference agreement should protect older workers while clarifying the status of

 - The conference agreement should include targeted relief for troubled industries